PRATAP-KUMAR/fedora32-login/README.md

 _**This script assumes that the Installation of Fedora32 is a fresh install.
 If you tried to change the GDM background with someother scripts, you first need to reset those changes.
 Other scripts may have the option --reset.**_

-_**Warning: Not yet tested for all the bad scenarios..
-If you encounter any problems after running this script.. log on to any tty**_
+_**Recovery from fatal errors: If you encounter any problems after running this script.. log on to any tty**_
 ````
 sudo rm /usr/share/gnome-shell/gnome-shell-theme.gresource